dirmeier/jassen/README.md

 This creates a game with 4 greedy bots.

-To play yourself against the RL agent (or multiple RL agents), you can specify player types using:
+To play yourself against the RL agent (or multiple RL agents), you can specify player types using

 ```bash
 julia --project=. main.jl --player1 human --player2 ai